Quick access

 Spend Summary

 $731k total spend Apr to Feb, $434k pure marketing.
-CH launched at $1.58 CPI (PR-driven, not repeatable).
+CH launched at $1.58 CPI (PR-driven).
 Aug–Oct was the AuctionShack → Shack rebrand.
 Germany launched Oct 2025.
 Cold-start at $10.11 CPI dropped to $2.09 in Dec, $3.19 in Jan, and $2.52 in Feb.
 The rebrand learnings translated directly into DE efficiency.

 DE CPI